-Do you ever look at someone’s perfectly manicured nails and sneakily hide your brittle nails in the pockets?
-We have all been there!
+Do you ever look at someone’s perfectly manicured nails and sneakily hide your chappy, brittle nails in the pocket?
+Been there!
 Our nails can get weak and fragile if we don’t take proper care of them, and it is not a very pretty sight.
 Today we’re sharing 10 easy ideas that you can try to make brittle nails stronger, longer, and healthier.

 1. Minimize exposure to water

-While it may feel very soothing to submerge in the bath for a good hour, you should know that extended water exposure really leads to brittle nails.
-As your nails stay in contact with water, the nail bed absorbs the moisture causing it to expand and stretch.
-This water later evaporates, leaving your nails flimsy and weak.
+While it may feel soothing to submerge in a hot bath for a good hour, you should know that extended water exposure really leads to brittle nails.
+As your nails stay in contact with water, the nail bed absorbs the moisture.
+This causes it to expand and stretch.
+The water later evaporates, leaving your nails flimsy and weak.

-So if you want to get healthy, shiny nails, try to limit water exposure.
+So if you want to get healthy, shiny nails, try to limit hot water exposure.
 You can accomplish this by wearing rubber gloves while doing the dishes, and cutting back on the long bath sessions.

 2. Let those brittle nails rest!